thebrumby/HotWalletClaimer/README.md

 1. **Update Settings:**
    - Decide if you want to update script parameters.
 If you choose "yes", you'll be prompted review/update the following:
-      - `forceClaim`: Force a claim the first time the script runs, even if the wallet isn't full; default is to wait until full.
+      - `forceClaim`: Force a claim the first time the script runs, even if the wallet isn't full.
+Default = wait until full.
       - `debugIsOn`: Activate debugging to save screenshots to your filesystem; default is off.
       - `hideSensitiveInput`: Hide sensitive input such as phone numbers and seed phrases; default is ON.
       - `screenshotQRCode`: Log in by QR code; default is true, the alternative is by phone number and OTP.